New Orleans Regional Transit Authority: Governance

-The body in charge of making major decisions for the RTA is the Board of Commissioners.
-The board consists of appointees by the Mayor of New Orleans and of some appointees by the President of Jefferson Parish.
+The RTA Board of Commissioners is in charge of making major decisions for the authority.
+The board consists of appointees by the Mayor of New Orleans and the President of Jefferson Parish.
 The RTA Board has the overall authority for transit in New Orleans including setting fares, overseeing service and operations, developing operating budgets, approving each year's annual transportation development plan, and deciding upon capital purchases and expansions.

 Under contract to the RTA Board of Commissioners, Transdev formerly managed all day-to-day aspects of the transit agency on behalf of the RTA Board.
 Transdev handled operations and service, safety issues, vehicle maintenance, customer care, route design and scheduling, human resources, administration, ridership growth, capital planning, grant administration, communications, purchasing, and other agency functions.
 Transdev was under contract to and reported to the RTA Board of Commissioners.
 The company operates public transportation for some 5,000 transit authorities around the world.
 Transdev (then Veolia Transport) was hired in 2008.

 As of 20 December 2020, Transdev no longer manages the RTA.
 All bus, streetcar, and paratransit operators, and also maintenance personnel, are now employees of RTA.
 Ferry services continue to be operated for RTA by LabMar Ferry Services.